 HUGO BOSS is also making great strides in strengthening and expanding its roster of brand ambassadors.
 Influential personalities and key opinion leaders will continue to accompany extensive marketing campaigns and exclusive collections for both brands in future, thereby increasing brand awareness and creating excitement on a global scale.
 In January 2021, HUGO BOSS has announced Hollywood actor Chris Hemsworth to become the first global brand ambassador for BOSS Menswear.
 In this role, the 37-year-old Australian will be the international face of worldwide fashion campaigns planned for 2021 and 2022.
 Already in September 2020, BOSS teamed up with German fashion influencer Caro Daur on an exclusive womenswear capsule.
-The "BOSS curated by Caro Daur" collection represented a fresh and modern interpretation of BOSS that resonated greatly with the brand's female customers.
-Finally, HUGO launched its third casualwear capsule co-created by the brand's global ambassador British singer Liam Payne in November 2020, thus - once again - strongly supporting HUGO's positioning in the important contemporary fashion segment.
-All three partnerships are intended to drive brand heat and customer engagement, in particular among younger customer groups on social media. → Research and Development, Cooperations and Collaborations
+The "BOSS curated by Caro Daur" collection represented a fresh and modern interpretation of BOSS that resonated greatly with the brand's global ambassador British singer Liam Payne in November 2020, thus - once again - strongly supporting HUGO's positioning in the important contemporary fashion segment.
+All three partnerships are intended to drive brand heat and customer engagement, in particular among younger customer groups on social media. • Research and Development, Cooperations and Collaborations